6th - 13th August

 What to wear and bring

-On the day we will provide you with a kit bag which includes a branded polo shirt and gilet.
-In addition, we will provide life jackets and sailing gloves.
+On the day we will provide you with a polo shirt and gilet.
+In addition, we will provide life jackets, sailing gloves, hats, sun protection factor and sea sickness tablets if required.
 In the event that we are unlucky enough to have a wet day, then we will have full wet weather gear on board for all guests.

 Things to bring

-- Deck shoes – trainers are not ideal as the deck gets very slippery
+- Deck shoes – trainers with good grip are OK but do keep in mind the deck can get very slippery

 - A towel